Neutral Dollar (nUSD) One Day Trading Volume Hits $38.11 Million

-Neutral Dollar (nUSD) traded flat against the dollar during the 24 hour period ending at 17:00 PM Eastern on March 28th.
-Neutral Dollar has a market capitalization of $0.00 and $38.11 million worth of Neutral Dollar was traded on exchanges in the last 24 hours.
-Over the last seven days, Neutral Dollar has traded flat against the dollar.
-One Neutral Dollar coin can now be purchased for about $0.0000 or 0.00000000 BTC on popular exchanges.
+Neutral Dollar (nUSD) traded flat against the U.S. dollar during the twenty-four hour period ending at 13:00 PM E.T. on April 2nd.
+Neutral Dollar has a market cap of $0.00 and approximately $38.11 million worth of Neutral Dollar was traded on exchanges in the last 24 hours.
+One Neutral Dollar coin can now be bought for approximately $0.0000 or 0.00000000 BTC on major exchanges.
+In the last seven days, Neutral Dollar has traded flat against the U.S. dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.